Since April 2013, Domestic Abuse has been defined by the Government as:

 Honour Based Violence (HBV)

 It is a crime or incident which has, or may have been, committed to protect or defend the honour of the family and/or community.
 HBV has the potential to be both a domestic abuse and child abuse concern.
 There are specific behaviours, attitudes and actions that may constitute dishonour and are wide ranging.
-Individuals, families and communities may take drastic steps to preserve, protect or
+Individuals, families and communities may take drastic steps to preserve and protect that honour.

 Unlike an arranged marriage where the prospective spouses may choose whether or not they wish to accept the partnership, a forced marriage is when one or both spouses do not consent to the marriage, or consent is extracted through duress.
 From June 2014, forcing someone to marry against their will is crime and anyone found guilty can face up to seven years in prison. avenge their honour which can lead to substantial human rights abuses.